 With a few parts, and pieces, totaling about $400, you can build your own ground station.
 This station will automatically track satellites, letting you concentrate on the QSO.
 Here is a link from Make Magazine that will show you how to build your own ground station.

 Four hundred years ago, German mathematician and astronomer Johannes Kepler worked out the mathematics needed to describe planetary motion.
 NASA and the US Naval Space Command prepared a video in 1989 that explains orbital mechanics.

-The SatNOGS project is a complete platform of a open satellite ground-station network.
+The SatNOGS project is a complete platform to build an open source satellite ground-station network.
 The scope of the project is to create a full stack of open technologies based on open standards, and the construction of a full ground station as a showcase of the stack.
-This ground station can be built for about $250 and will track satellites using an azimuth / elevation set of rotors, and an automated aiming system.
-This system uses a USB Software Defined Radio to receive signals from space, and those signals are forwarded to a database so the operators of those satellites can receive the information in near real time.
+This ground station can be built for about $250 and will track satellites using an azimuth/elevation set of rotors, and an automated aiming system.
+The SatNOGS ground system uses a USB Software Defined Radio to receive signals from space, and those signals are forwarded to a database so the operators of those satellites can receive the information in near real time.

 ESA’s Fly Your Own

-The European Space Agency is offering a ‘Fly Your Satellite’ program that will let organizations launch their own cubesats.
-On April 23, 2016, three different student built cubesats were lauched from a Soyuz rocket from Kourou, French Guiana.
-Here’s link that talks about that launch and that program.
+The European Space Agency is offering a ‘Fly Your Satellite’ program that will let organizations launch their own CubeSats.
+On April 23, 2016, three different student-built CubeSats were launched from a Soyuz rocket from Kourou, French Guiana.
+Here’s a link that talks about that launch and that program.